Fisher Identifiability Analysis of Longitudinal Vehicle Dynamics: Conclusion

-These results imply several meaningful insights which have direct applications to burgeoning research in automotive controls.
-Principal among these insights is that, on average, drive cycles characterized by higher degrees of terrain variability generally allow longitudinal chassis parameters to be estimated more accurately.
-The first application of this insight pertains directly to the design of on-road experiments for longitudinal chassis parameter identifiability.
-Choosing routes for such experiments which possess the greatest degree of terrain variability could not only improve the accuracy of parameter estimates obtained from the experiment, but could also enable researchers to avoid unnecessarily precise and costly instrumentation.
+The first application of these insights pertains directly to the design of on-road experiments for longitudinal chassis parameter identifiability.
+Choosing routes for such experiments which possess the greatest degree of terrain variability could not only improve the accuracy of parameter estimates obtained from the experiment, but could also enable researchers to avoid unnecessarily costly instrumentation.
 Perhaps more significant than the application to experimental design is the relevance of this paper’s results to connected and automated vehicle (CAV) systems research.
 Much of this research relies on a priori knowledge of relevant vehicle parameters, including vehicle mass, drag, and rolling resistance coefficients.
 For actual implementation of CAV system optimization, these parameters may in fact need to be estimated in real time with online parameter estimation algorithms, and such algorithms will need to interface with system-wide optimization.
-The effectiveness of CAV optimization algorithms will likely depend on the accuracy of these parameter estimates, and as a result choosing and weighting data from segments of road characterized by high terrain variability may improve the function of such algorithms.
+The effectiveness of CAV optimization algorithms will likely depend on the accuracy of these parameter estimates, and as a result choosing and weighting data from segments of road characterized by high terrain variability can improve the function of such algorithms.